ChrisTsoiGit/chat-app/README.md

 10. When that succeeds, go see if your site is up: Settings > Pages > click the link

 ---

-## Getting started

-You have a project repository, now what?
-The next section lists all of the deliverables that are due at the end of the week.
-Below is some guidance for getting started on the tasks for this week.

-## Deliverables

-- [ ] Wire-frame diagrams
-- [ ] API documentation
-- [ ] Project is deployed to Heroku/GitLab-pages
-- [ ] GitLab issue board is setup and in use

-## Project layout

-The layout of the project is just like all of the projects you did with `docker-compose` in module #2.
-You will create a directory in the root of the repository for each service that you add to your project just like those previous projects were setup.

-### Directories

-Several directories have been added to your project.
-The directories `docs` and `journals` are places for you and your team-mates to, respectively, put any documentation about your project that you create and to put your project-journal entries.
-See the README file in each directory for more info.

-The other directories, `ghi` and `sample_service`, are sample services, that you can start building off of or use as a reference point.

-Inside of `ghi` is a minimal React app that has an "under construction" page.
-It is setup similarly to all of the other React projects that you have worked on.

-Inside of `sample_service` is a minimal FastAPI application.
-"Where are all the files?" you might ask?
-Well, the `main.py` file is the whole thing, and go take look inside of it...
-There's not even much in there..., hmm?
-That is FastAPI, we'll learn more about it in the coming days.
-Can you figure out what this little web-application does even though you haven't learned about FastAPI yet?

-### Other files

 The following project files have created as a minimal starting point.
 Please follow the guidance for each one for a most successful project.